Imapsync Massive Migration

 Imapsync Massive Migration Download

 Batch change accounts to be administrator accounts (dangerous, but needed) and then batch change them back.
-I haven't found this documented anywhere.
+I haven't found this documented anywhere.or

 On the command line force Zimbra to look at either the local password store or AD Auth until our migration is over and then we will turn it back to AD only.